jmyers7/book/_build/html/_sources/chapters/11-optim.md

 plt.tight_layout()
 ```

-The runs with batch sizes $k=2, 8, 32$ halt before completing one epoch, while the run with batch size $k=128$ completes one full epoch before halting during the second one.
+The runs with batch sizes $k=2, 8, 32$ halt before completing one epoch, while the run with batch size $k=128$ completes three full epochs.
 Notice that the noise in the plots progressively decreases as the batch size increases.
 The traces through parameter space look like:

 ```{code-cell} ipython3
 :tags: [hide-input]